cuzz22000/geo-address/README.md

 ### Running

-The maven build crated a runnable jar without dependancies.
+The maven build created a runnable jar without dependancies.
 However dependancies were copied as part of the build to `${project.build.directory}/libs` and referenced in the jars `META-INF/MANIFEST.MF`file.

 ```bash
 # Usage